-Most of them only know what they read and see on my blog — and while I am always truthful on my blog and don’t try to put up a front or pretend to be someone I’m not, there is NO WAY I can expose all facets of my life, my personality, my home, etc. It’s just not possible online.
+Most of them only know what they read and see on my website — and while I’m truthful and don’t intend to put up a front or pretend to be someone I’m not, there is no way I can expose all facets of my life, my personality, and my home online.

 - I get a little “high” from just about any organizing project